Kaq666/cobolproject/README.md

 # cobolproject
-This is a cobol projetc.
+This is a cobol project.